Jun 22, 2017 2:19:42 PM / by Amy Roesch & Cassandra Czech

 - Explain specific ways that you have grown and developed with each of your jobs.

-- Ability to act as catalyst
+- Ability to act as a catalyst

 Ever notice how great leaders inspire action?
 That’s because when things are at a stalemate, they aren’t afraid to act to get things rolling.
 They don’t sit around waiting for the project to complete itself because they know they are an integral part.
 However, good leaders know the right balance of involvement, meaning they don’t micromanage and aren’t afraid to delegate.
 They know and utilize the individual strengths of their team members, which is a major contributing factor to employee satisfaction.
 In fact, 70% of employees ranked being empowered to take action at work as an important factor in engagement and job satisfaction.
 Look for leaders who speak positively about teams they’ve managed before, while showing they laid out an effective plan that allowed team members to realistically achieve their goals.